 Cotter Force (AKA Cotter Force Waterfall) is a beautiful waterfall located in Hawes in Wensleydale.
 The waterfall is found along Cotterdale Beck, which is a minor tributary of the River Ure.

-Of course, when it comes to waterfalls in Hawes, most people visit the famous Hardraw Force (guide coming soon) instead of Cotter Force.
+Of course, when it comes to waterfalls in Hawes, most people visit the famous Hardraw Force instead of Cotter Force.
 After all, Hardraw Force is considered the highest single-drop waterfall in England.
 Whilst, Hardraw Force is famous for featuring in Robin Hood: Prince of Thieves, during the scene where Maid Marian catches Robin Hood bathing under a waterfall.

 Although Hardraw Force is more popular than Cotter Force, there are many reasons why you should still visit Cotter Force.